newrelic/newrelic-browser-agent/docs/integration-testing.md

 We utilize [WDIO](https://webdriver.io/) for the purposes of writing integration tests.
 Integration tests are meant to test a loaded and running agent within a webpage.
 Typically, we are testing certain user interactions or customer code execution patterns to see how the agent responds and what it reports to a mock BAM server.
 This documentation will go into details on how the team expects these tests to be written, best practices, and general DOs and DON'Ts.

-**Note** the team is in the process of migrating our integration tests from an in-house tool called JIL to WDIO.
-This doc will cover WDIO only.

 ## Running Tests - LambdaTest

 To run the integration tests with SauceLabs, you must have two environment variables set: `LT_USERNAME` and `LT_ACCESS_KEY`.
 You can find more information about these variables [here](https://www.lambdatest.com/support/docs/using-environment-variables-for-authentication-credentials/).